About Wei Ma, Ph.D.

 5. Cen Zhang; Yaowen Zheng; Mingqiang Bai; Yeting Li; Wei Ma; Xiaofei Xie; Yuekang Li; Limin Sun; and Yang Liu.
 2024.
 How Effective Are They?
 Exploring Large Language Model Based Fuzz Driver Generation.
 In Proceedings of the 33rd ACM SIGSOFT International Symposium on Software Testing and Analysis Association for Computing Machinery, New York, NY, USA, 1223–1235 (ISSTA ‘24)

-I investigate the robustness and security of AI systems, particularly focusing on test selection methods for deep neural networks, adversarial attacks on code models, and security defenses for LLMs.
-My work addresses critical challenges in ensuring the reliability and trustworthiness of AI-powered software systems.
+I investigate the robustness and security of AI systems, particularly focusing on adversarial attacks on code models, security defenses for LLMs, and test selection methods for deep neural networks.
+My work addresses critical challenges in ensuring the reliability and trustworthiness of AI-powered software systems in cybersecurity contexts.

 1. Wei Ma; Mike Papadakis; Anestis Tsakmalis; Maxime Cordy; Yves Le Traon; Test Selection for Deep Learning Systems, ACM Transactions on Software Engineering and Methodology, 2021, 30(2): 1-22.